ananyalohani/flight-booking-system/README.md

 # Flight Booking System
 Flight Booking System that uses binary files to store and retrieve data.
-Coded in Turbo C++. air.dat in the binary file in which data is stored.
+Coded in Turbo C++. air.dat is the binary file in which data is stored.